Breeding Canaries.

 Begin your breeding season by keeping your canary's living area between 65 and 75 degrees Fahrenheit.

-The pet canary will eat about 10% of his body weight daily but breeding birds will require 25% of their body weight daily.
+The pet canary bird will eat about 10% of his body weight daily but breeding birds will require 25% of their body weight daily.

 Provide plenty of fruits and vegetables during the breeding season.
 During the weeks leading up to mating provide egg food and millet for protein.
 A vitamin supplement added to the water is also a good idea during this time.

 Your breeding canaries will lay typically 3 to 6 eggs.
-The female will sit on the eggs for approximately 14 days while the male feeds her.
-Once the eggs hatch...
+The female will sit on the eggs (set) for approximately 14 days while the male feeds her.
+Once the eggs hatch... the diet changes slightly.

-For more on breeding canaries I highly recommend
+For more on breeding canaries visit here.

 Want accurate, current, to-the-point info on canary care and breeding canaries?
 Subscribe to CanaryAdvisor.com's Canary Tips Ezine for usable value-packed information that will keep your canary singing.